Eukarya-est/CT-Engineering-Lithium/README.md

 # CT-Engineering Lithium

+13.May.2025 - 19.May.2025

-## XML for 'Auto Test for Reliability' Information Extractor
+## The XML for 'Auto Test for Reliability' information Eetractor

 XML for 'Auto Test for Reliability'. contains test description and parameters \
 So this script for extracting XML to arrange and translate test description and parameters.